oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

 Before you add an extension to the Marketplace you have to prepare the package and upload it to some repository.

 Paid extensions can be published anywhere.
-Their publishers are fully responsible for the proper packaging, distribution, and payment processing.
+Their publishers are fully responsible for proper packaging, distribution and payment processing.

 All free extensions can be published on any publicly available git repository (GitHub, BitBucket, etc.).
-We strongly recommend to publish all releases with tags – this will allow `our packagist application`_ to pick up release notes, version history and contents of ``readme.md`` file.
+We strongly recommend to publish all releases with tags – this will allow `our packagist application`_ to pick up release notes, version history and contents of the ``readme.md`` file.

 Every package must contain a ``composer.json`` file in the root catalogue.
 This file in turn must contain information about the application, its author and distribution license, as shown in the example below: